 - The Folk Arts program encourages the preservation and continuation of traditional culture and traditional/folk art throughout North Dakota.
 This is done through fieldwork that identifies and documents traditional art forms.
 This work is often used in exhibits, recordings, and other projects conducted by NDCA.

 Guest editorial by Kim Konikow, NDCA Executive Director, in the Winter 2020 issue of North Dakota Horizons magazine.

 North Dakota Council on the Arts was honored to be chosen as a focal point of the 2021 fall addition of North Dakota Horizons magazine.
-Co-Editor Kyle Blanchard wrote a wonderful tribute to the 50-year history of NDCA, including some stunning photos, interviews with staff and board members describing the value of the arts in North Dakota.
+Co-Editor Kylie Blanchard wrote a wonderful tribute to the 50-year history of NDCA, including interviews with staff and board members describing the value of the arts in North Dakota.